apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 The authentication mechanism is set in `fs.azure.account.auth.type` (or the account specific variant).
 The possible values are SharedKey, OAuth, Custom and SAS.
-For the various OAuth options use the config `fs.azure.account .oauth.provider.type`.
-Following are the implementations supported ClientCredsTokenProvider, UserPasswordTokenProvider, MsiTokenProvider, RefreshTokenBasedTokenProvider and WorkloadIdentityTokenProvider.
+For the various OAuth options use the config `fs.azure.account.oauth.provider.type`.
+Following are the implementations supported
+ClientCredsTokenProvider, UserPasswordTokenProvider, MsiTokenProvider,
+RefreshTokenBasedTokenProvider and WorkloadIdentityTokenProvider.
 An IllegalArgumentException is thrown if the specified provider type is not one of the supported.